stevenjbit/ActiveDirectoryLab/README.md

 </details>

 5. Now we will install Active Directory Domain Services and create a domain.
 First in Server Manager, click on 'Add roles and features' and click next twice, then select our VM 'DC' to be our server.
-Next in Server Roles, select 'Active Directory Domain Services' and then click through to install this role. : <br/>
+Next in Server Roles, select 'Active Directory Domain Services' and then click through to install this role.
+After the role installs, click the flag and click 'Promote this server to a domain controller'.
+In the Deployment configuration, select 'Add a new forest', and enter a root domain name such as 'mydomain.com'.
+Click next, then in domain controller options, enter our password (it won't be used), and click next a few times, then install.
+After installation, the computer will restart.
+Log in again, and then we will create out own administrator account.
+Select Start->Windows Administrative Tools->Active Directory Users and Computers, right-click on the domain and create a new Organizational Unit : <br/>

 <details>